chanismile/Paths-Research/README.md

 The filter user can ask for:
 * Tracks which passed during certain hours
-* Tracks whick passed during certain hours in specific date
+* Tracks which passed during certain hours in specific date
 * Tracks which passed in specific area
 * Tracks which passed un cosen areas